jeffreyzhr/Class-Projects/README.md

 # Class-Projects
-Some projects selected from classes I've taken at UC Berkeley
+Notable projects from classes I've taken at UC Berkeley :)